phillxy/Rock/README.md

 # Rock
-> This websit for entertainment and can be run on any opreating system and it support different browsers
+> This websit for entertainment and can be run on any opreating system and it supports different browsers.
 # Support
 > Email    / Dexthfox@gmail.com
 > Behance /  DexthFox